Moseley: Present

-Moseley is also home to many pubs, restaurants and cafés.

 In 2015 Moseley was named as the "best urban place to live" by The Sunday Times, with the newspaper citing its 'Arts and Crafts', 'Bohemian culture' and 'Victorian Architecture' as reasons to live in the suburb.
 This award followed its being highlighted by The Guardian in 2013 as a place to move, with similar reasons being cited.

-The Guardian also pointed out that if HS2 is built it would be the ideal place for a wealthy London worker to live.

 Education

-Moseley has two secondary schools, Moseley School, a language college and Queensbridge School, an Arts College.
-It also has several Primary schools such as Moseley C of E Primary School a one form entry school that has connections with St. Mary's Church and Park Hill Primary School on Alcester Road and St Martin de Porres Catholic Primary School.
+Moseley has two secondary schools, Moseley School, a language college, and Queensbridge School, an arts college.
+It also has several primary schools such as Moseley C of E Primary School a one form entry school that has connections with St. Mary's Church and Park Hill Primary School on Alcester Road and St Martin de Porres Catholic Primary School.

-Moseley is also home to Uffculme School, an all age special school for children on the Autistic Spectrum.
+Moseley is also home to Uffculme School, an all age special school for children on the autism spectrum.
+It is also home to James Brindley Academy's Willows Centre, which provides education to inpatients at Parkview Clinic.

 Moseley also has Fox Hollies School.